petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

 Electrochemical facility is defined by the standard (heterogeneous) rate constant, $ k_0 $.
 I like Bard and Faulkner's definition of electrochemical facility on page 96:
 >The physical interpretation of $ k_0 $ is straightforward.
->It simply is a measure of the kinetic facility of a redox couple
+>It simply is a measure of the kinetic facility of a redox couple.

 In other words, electrochemical facility is simply how easily a material exchanges an electron with its environment.